Listen online now

 While some interviews are quite old and the sound quality is imperfect the philosophy behind the Sydney Oral Histories website is that the usefulness of an interview will be decided by you, with the site organised around 6 dedicated collection themes.
 See what piques your interest!

-Kathy Ingram was born in 1945 and lived much of her life in Waterloo.
-In her interview she talks about her childhood and life around …
+Phyllis Flynn was born in 1920 and lived most of her life Millers Point.
+In her interview she recalls her childhood, schooling, nuns and priests, …

 Sydney Oral histories also hosts occasional video presentations based on interviews from the collection.